Victorvikson1996/Parcel-Tracking-App/README.md

 ## Features

-- The Project Tracking App is a mobile app that allows you to track your parcel delivery.
+Mobile Application that alows you track your parcel

 - React Native CLI
 - iOS and Android
 - React Navigation